markhazleton/markhazleton.github.io/about.markdown

 title: About
 permalink: /about/
 ---

 > This is the personal GitHub site for Mark Hazleton

-# How I Buit This
+# How I Built This

 - This site was built with Jekyll and GitHub pages.
 - This site uses the minima Jekyll theme.